Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 She helped me believing in myself, something I did not do at the time.

-If it was for her, I would never have been able to go to university, a life changing event which without I most likely never would have become a software engineer.
+If it wasn't for her, I would never have been able to go to university, a life changing event, which without I most likely never would have become a software engineer.
 Thank you again.

 I think the world is a better place due to the existance of these extraordinary